Northwestern students have had previous success with the fellowships below. See scholarships for graduate study related to:

 Various awards for underrepresented ethnic-minority students in the geosciences.

-Funding and educational resources to pursue a first undergraduate or graduate degree.
+The scholarship provides funding and educational resources to pursue a first undergraduate or graduate degree.

 Designed to promote diversity in the US Foreign Service, this fellowship funds graduate study and professional development activities leading to a career in the US Foreign Service.
 Seniors and alumni should apply during the year in which they apply to graduate programs.